SoftVarE-Group/feature-model-benchmark/README.md

  - Features
  - CTC

-The search procedure is convenient:
+The search procedure is convenient and offers three choices:
+ 1. Search for a single category
- 1. Enter at least one category (separate two or more categories by comma)
+ 	1. Enter one category
 	2. Press Enter
 	3. If you search for domain or format, the available domains or formats will be shown to you
- 4. Enter the search value (for two or more categories, separate the search values by comma)
+	4. Enter the search value
 	5. Press Enter
+	6. Resulting feature models are shown
+ 2. Search for multiple categories looking for an intersection of sets of feature models (comma as logical AND)
+	1. Enter at least two categories and separate them by comma
+	2. Press Enter
+	3. If you search for domain or format, the available domains or formats will be shown to you
+	4. Enter the search value, separating the search values by comma
+	5. Press Enter
- 6. Resulting feature models shown (if you searched for more than one category, only feature models fulfilling all criteria are displayed)
+	6. Resulting feature models fulfilling all criteria are shown
+ 3. Search for multiple categories looking for a union of sets of feature models (semicolon as logical OR)
+ 	1. Enter at least two categories and separate them by semicolon
+	2. Press Enter
+	3. If you search for domain or format, the available domains or formats will be shown to you
+	4. Enter the search value, separating the search values by semicolon
+	5. Press Enter
+	6. Resulting feature models fulfilling at least one of the criteria are shown

 Special search operations:
  1. Greater than: >"Number" (e.g., more than 500: >500)